markekraus/PlayMakerDocumenter/README.md

 Il2Cpp games are a pain.
 In Il2Cpp, generic collection types always return collection members as the collection's generic type and _not_ as its actual runtime type.
 This is a solved problem in UnityExplorer, which is using UniverseLib under the hood.
-Since I am using yukikeiji's port of UnityExplorer, I'm also using their port of [UniverseLib](https://github.com/yukieiji/UniverseLib) ( LGPL-2.1 license ).
+Since I am using yukieiji's port of UnityExplorer, I'm also using their port of [UniverseLib](https://github.com/yukieiji/UniverseLib) ( LGPL-2.1 license ).
 I've not made any modification to their code.
 I'm also not currently shipping the library with this mod.